 How to move a shed by hand is fairly easy if you have the right equipment and use the proper technique.
-This technique can be used to move a shed anywhere from 4×6 up to 12×24 in size.
+I have used this technique to move a shed anywhere from 4×6 up to 12×24 in size..

 - If for some reason you have to disassemble the shed to move it, then you can read this post.

 - If you need to move a shed across town, then read this post.

 Of course the easiest way to move a shed is with a crane or forklift.
 But since you probably don’t have either of these at your disposal I’ll show you a low tech way to do it with common household items.

 A few pipe rollers, wood tracks and any auto jack is all you’ll need.
 These are pretty common items so you can probably borrow anything you don’t already have.

 - For a jack, a Hi-lift jack is the best.
 A hydraulic floor jack is the next best, but a scissor jack or bottle jack or ultimately any car jack will do.